pgRouting/pgrouting/doc/dominator/pgr_lengauerTarjanDominatorTree.rst

 Description
 -------------------------------------------------------------------------------
-The algorithm calculates the *immidiate dominator* of each vertex called **idom**, once **idom** of each vertex is calculated then by making every **idom** of each vertex as its parent, the dominator tree can be built.
+The algorithm calculates the *immediate dominator* of each vertex called **idom**, once **idom** of each vertex is calculated then by making every **idom** of each vertex as its parent, the dominator tree can be built.